crdoconnor/strictyaml/docs/why/speed-not-a-priority.md

 For this reason, it is assumed that for most StrictYAML applications, parsing speed is of a lower importance than strictness, readability and ease of use.

+That being said, any requests that improve parsing or writing speed are welcome.